rickycodes/whatmeplaying/README.md

-simple twit bot to post screenshots from my raspberry pi to twitter
+twit bot to post screenshots from raspberry pi to twitter